Join the Dutch water sector taking the stage with a packed programme

 As official sponsor of the Netherlands Pavilion, we are proud to use this platform to welcome and inform a global audience about Dutch water tech solutions and share our vision of how to obtain 100% control over water safety in buildings.

-In terms of water, the Dutch Dubai water track programme focuses on various theme weeks during Expo Dubai such as the Urban & Rural Development Week in November and the Global Goals week in January 2022.
-The Dutch water sector will hold several events, sessions, exhibitions and more during these two weeks.
+In terms of water, the Dutch Dubai water track programme focuses on various theme weeks during Expo Dubai, such as the Urban & Rural Development Week in November and the Water Week in March 2022.
+The Dutch water sector presents itself during several sessions, networking opportunities and social events during these 2 weeks.

 Expo Dubai thematic week: Urban & Rural Development Week

 The Netherlands is looking forward to showcasing its innovations for sustainable and liveable cities at Expo 2020 Dubai.
-This week will focus on several themes: water, food, sustainable building and urban mobility.
+This week focuses on several themes: water, food, sustainable building and urban mobility.

 The Sustainable Development Goals (SDGs) provide a framework for a more effective way of partnering to create a better future through solutions that bring together governments, businesses and knowledge institutions.
 This seamlessly connects to Deltares’ mission and ambition worldwide.